 - Needs manual programming to access all frequencies

 3. Best for low prices: Whistler WS1025 Analog Desktop Scanner

-If what you want is a basic but reliable scanner for a very reasonable price, the Whistler WS1025 analog scanner fits the bill nicely.
+If what you want is a basic but reliable scanner for a very reasonable price, the Whistler WS1025 Analog Desktop Scanner fits the bill nicely.
 For around $100, this scanner can access emergency weather alerts by the National Oceanic and Atmospheric Administration (NOAA) and frequencies used by storm spotter networks — teams of volunteers that provide reports directly to the National Weather Service.

 The WS1025 has enough memory to store up to 200 channels.
 You can input frequencies manually or with a computer and categorize them into separate banks or lists based on signal type (fire, police, marine, aircraft and weather).
 You can also set a priority channel to be scanned every two seconds, even when you’re searching for other available frequencies.

 - Stores up to 200 frequencies by category

 - Comes with a one-year warranty

 - Includes FM radio stations

 - Easily adjust sound levels and programs

 - Analog scanners are becoming outdated